maxxiimo/the-front-end-manifesto/chp3-foundation-styles.md

 Foundation Styles
 =================

 HTML and CSS are the rebar of the World Wide Web.
-In [Chapter 1][] we laid out our HTML, and in this chapter we will build a solid CSS foundation, our foundation styles.
-To do so I will review some of the tools out there to help us get the job done.
-For our base styles we then implement this chapters [starter CSS][], and conclude with an overvie of best practices in stylesheet set up and maintenance.
+In [Chapter 1][] we laid out our HTML, and in this chapter we will build a solid CSS foundation to design from.
+To build our foundation styles we will:

+- Review some of the tools out there that can help us get the job done
+- Set up [Compass][] in our application
+- Implement this chapters [starter CSS][]

 Lets get started.